 What you will bring

-- Significant experience with Ruby on Rails
+- Significant experience with Ruby on Rails in a production environment

 - Professional software engineering experience with Databases (preferably PostgreSQL) in large production environments